What is Consumer Research?

 In the age of technology and information, meaningful data is more precious than platinum.
 Billion dollar companies have risen and fallen on how well they have been able to collect and analyze data, to draw validated insights.

-Qualitative research is all about numbers and statistics.
+Quantitative research is all about numbers and statistics.
 An evolved consumer who purchases regularly can vouch for how customer-centric businesses have become today.
 It’s all about customer satisfaction, to gain loyal customers.
 With just one questions companies are able to collect data, that has the power to make or break a company.
 Net Promoter Score question, “On a scale from 0-10 how likely are you to recommend our brand to your family or friends?”

-How organic word-of-mouth is influencing consumer behavior and how they need to spend less on advertising and invest their time and resources to make sure they provide an exceptional customer service.
+How organic word-of-mouth is influencing consumer behavior and how they need to spend less on advertising and invest their time and resources to make sure they provide exceptional customer service.

 Online surveys, questionnaires, and polls are the preferred data collection tools.
 Data that is obtained from consumers is then statistically, mathematically and numerically evaluated to understand consumer preference.